-In Spring framework, whenever a bean is used for one particular property only, it’s advise to declared it as an inner bean.
-An inner bean is supported both in setter injection ‘property’ and constructor injection ‘constructor-arg’.
+In Spring framework, whenever a bean is used for only one particular property, it’s advise to declare it as an inner bean.
+And the inner bean is supported both in setter injection ‘property‘ and constructor injection ‘constructor-arg‘.

 package com.mkyong.common;